yopereir/monty/README.md

 Since we’ll be using my AI Bot Monty for this tutorial, the prompts presented in the project files are dedicated to the Python language.

-**DISCLAIMER**: Twilio Autopilot is still in Beta phase.
-In the event that tutorial files are not working properly for you, please refer to the [Twilio Autopilot Python Quickstart](https://www.twilio.com/docs/autopilot/quickstart/python#create-and-train-your-assistants-default-task) documentation.
+**DISCLAIMER**: In the event that tutorial files are not working properly for you, please refer to the [Twilio Autopilot Python Quickstart](https://www.twilio.com/docs/autopilot/quickstart/python#create-and-train-your-assistants-default-task) documentation.

 ## Prerequisites